Dalbeattie railway station

 Dalbeattie railway station served the town of Dalbeattie, Dumfries and Galloway, Scotland from 1859 to 1965 on the Castle Douglas and Dumfries Railway.

 History

-The station opened on 7 November 1859 by the Glasgow and South Western Railway.
-To the west was the signal box and a siding to the north which served Dalbeattie Creamery.
+The station was opened on 7 November 1859 by the Glasgow and South Western Railway.
+To the west was the signal box and a siding to the north served Dalbeattie Creamery.

-The goods yard was situated to the south of the line and was equipped with a 7 ton crane, the yard was able to accommodate live stock.
-The station was host to a LMS caravan in 1935 and 1936 and possibly in 1937.
+The goods yard was situated to the south of the line and was equipped with a 7 ton crane.
+The yard was able to accommodate livestock.

+The station was host to a LMS camping coach in 1935 and 1936 and possibly in 1937.

 The station, as well as the signal box and the line, closed on 14 June 1965.

+Station site today

+The down platform building was demolished after closure and they were eventually infilled when a bus station replaced the station.
+The up platform building was kept but the bus station was eventually closed and the building demolished.
+They remained until Station Drive was built upon its site.